 If an intermediary collects rent payments, the intermediary is also responsible for collecting and remitting all applicable taxes, fees, and excise associated with the rent.
 Because the intermediary is responsible for payment of tax, operators do not pay tax on rent amounts that are paid over to them by an intermediary.

 The Division of Local Services has compiled Frequently Asked Questions (FAQs) to explain the changes for municipal governments.

-For information about local rules, including whether a city or town is a member of the Cape Cod and Islands Water Protection Fund or has adopted a community impact fee and how to pay that fee directly to the city or town, please check with local officials in the city or town in which the rental property is located.
+For information about local rules, including whether a city or town is a member of the Cape Cod and Islands Water Protection Fund or has adopted a community impact fee, please check with local officials in the city or town in which the rental property is located.